Authentication and Keys

 Check:

-2. the operator granted security-group, project, or direct access after that first registration
+2. the operator granted security-group, project, or direct access after that public key was registered

 3. if access existed before registration, the operator re-shared or re-assigned it after registration